2022 NBA Draft Betting Props, Previews, and Predictions - CLNS Media

 2022 NBA Draft – 4th Overall Pick

-It what is being called a three-player draft, Purdue’s Jaden Ivey (-135) falls right into Sacremento’s lap.
+In what is being called a three-player draft, Purdue’s Jaden Ivey (-225) falls right into Sacremento’s lap.
 The Kings are bound to get offers from other teams to move up, but I think they should stick and pick.

 Mike Brown gets to build his new team around the former Boilermaker – hopefully this is the year they actually improve.